IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
 Sometimes referred to as our `node` or `server` code.
 Functions as the glue between the user and our blockchain.

 #Chaincode
 To understand what is going on we need to start looking at the chaincode.
-The complete cc code for this example can be found [here](https://github.com/IBM-Blockchain/marbles/blob/v1.0/chaincode/part1/part1_chaincode.go).
+The complete cc code for this example can be found [here](/chaincode).
-Marbles Part 1 and Marbles Part 2 will use different chaincode, but Part 2 will include everything from Part 1.
+Marbles Tutorial Part 1 and Marbles Tutorial Part 2 will use the same chaincode.
-Part 1 is just nicer to look at since it has less lines of code, and hopefully less things to confuse you on.
-It is perfectly fine to use Part 2's chaincode with the Marbles Part 1 web application.
+Part 1 will simply not use as many functions as Part 2.

 The first interesting place in the cc is the `Invoke()` function.
 This is our entry point into chaincode.